-Supplier data record 2 – Supplier file reference of file being replaced or containing records to be corrected (7.18) field must be set to the supplier file reference of the original or previously supplied file
+Supplier data record 2 – Supplier file reference of file being replaced or containing records to be corrected field must be set to the supplier file reference of the original or previously supplied file

-Investment body identity data record – Sequence number of IDENTITY record (7.32) field must be set to the sequence number of the Investment body identity data record in the original fileInvestment account data record – Sequence number of DACCOUNT record (7.55) field must be set to the sequence number of the Investment account data record in the original file
+Investment body identity data record – Sequence number of IDENTITY record field must be set to the sequence number of the Investment body identity data record in the original file

+Software data record - Software product type field must be set to the Software product type in the original file

+Security level data record (if any) – Sequence number of SLDR record field must be set to the sequence number of the Security level data record in the original file

+Investment account data record – Sequence number of DACCOUNT record field must be set to the sequence number of the Investment account data record in the original file

-Supplementary income account data record (if any) – Sequence number of DACCSUPP record (7.7.105) field must be set to the sequence number of the Supplementary income account data record in the original file
+Supplementary income account data record (if any) – Sequence number of DACCSUPP record field must be set to the sequence number of the Supplementary income account data record in the original file

-Farm management deposit account data record (if any) – Sequence number of DFMDACCT record (7.7.129) field must be set to the sequence number of the Farm management deposit account data record in the original file
+Farm management deposit account data record (if any) – Sequence number of DFMDACCT record field must be set to the sequence number of the Farm management deposit account data record in the original file

+Sale of securities data record (if any) – Sequence number of DSALESEC record field must be set to the sequence number of the Sale of securities data record in the original file

-Investor data record – Sequence number of DINVESTOR record (7.148) field must be set to the sequence number of the Investor data record in the account in the original file.
+Investor data record – Sequence number of DINVESTOR record field must be set to the sequence number of the Investor data record in the account in the original file.

 When supplying corrected records, the corrected account data record and all of the Investor data records associated with that account data record must be provided.